Your Annual Skin Cancer Detection Guide

-- Place a recurring skin check reminder on your calendar or in your smartphone for yourself and other members of your family to be sure you see your dermatologist at CSI annually.
+- Place a recurring skin check reminder on your calendar or in your smartphone for yourself and other members of your family to be sure you see your dermatologist at California Skin Institute annually.

 - Book your appointment at the start of each new year so you will always remember.

 - Perform full-body self-checks once a month.
 Carefully look over your entire body for changes or abnormalities.
 Don’t forget to check all around your scalp, between fingers and between toes.
-If you notice any changes in moles or other growths, contact your CSI provider for an appointment right away.
+If you notice any changes in moles or other growths, contact your California Skin Institute provider for an appointment right away.

 - Take off all nail polish prior to seeing your dermatologist, as skin cancer can sometimes occur under fingernails.

 At California Skin Institute, our experienced dermatologists are vigilant about skin cancer screenings.
-If skin cancer is detected, CSI providers are experts in a variety of treatments, including Mohs micrographic surgery, the most advanced and precise treatment for skin cancer.* With a 99% success rate, Mohs is currently the most effective treatment for skin cancer.* It involves surgically removing skin layer by layer and examining the tissue under a microscope until cancer-free tissue is reached.*
+If skin cancer is detected, California Skin Institute providers are experts in a variety of treatments, including Mohs micrographic surgery, the most advanced and precise treatment for skin cancer.
+With a high cure rate, Mohs is currently the most effective treatment for skin cancer.
+It involves surgically removing skin layer by layer and examining the tissue under a microscope until cancer-free tissue is reached.

-With the right approach, skin cancer treatment can offer minimal scarring and most importantly, an extremely high success rate.*
+With the right approach, skin cancer treatment can offer minimal scarring and most importantly, an extremely high cure rate.

-If it has been more than a year since your last full-body skin check, or if you’ve noticed any changes in size or shape of moles or freckles, schedule an appointment with your local CSI office today.
+If it has been more than a year since your last full-body skin check, or if you’ve noticed any changes in size or shape of moles or freckles, schedule an appointment with your local California Skin Institute office today.
 Start this new year off right!

 Individual results may vary and are not guaranteed.